 (3) Seminar (10% awarded by supervisor and second assessor)

 You will present your project also in the form of a research seminar to an audience of other students and members of staff.
 Your talk should be 10 minutes long, with an additional 5 minutes for questions.
-You are expected to prepare your talk in Powerpoint, and present it using data projection.
-The talks are scheduled during the last two weeks of teaching in Semester 2.
+You are expected to prepare your talk in Powerpoint 2000, and present it using data projection.
+The talks are scheduled for the last two Fridays of teaching in Semester 2.
 You will receive exact dates, times and instructions nearer the time.

 This module is at CQFW Level 6